If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 When undertaking full box inspection on hives, when some of the frames are exposed, apply a few puffs of smoke then give the bees some time to move to the untouched frames.
 This will ensure you do not injure the bees in the process.

 A few brief squeezes in the smoker bellows are usually sufficient to calm the bees.
 Avoid too much smoke on the hive since this can choke and kill the bees.
 Always allow the bees some time, say 20 seconds, after smoking before you work on the hive.
 Remember also never to smoke all sides of the hive.
 Approach the hive from one of the sides only.
 If smoked from all sides, the bees will have nowhere to go.

 If you are working on docile bees, then it is tempting to work on the hive without using a smoker.
 Nonetheless, the smoker helps safely drive away the bees from the frames and corners you are working on.
-It therefore goes without saying that the bee smoker is needed for hive inspection and honey harvesting.
+It, therefore, goes without saying that the bee smoker is needed for a hive inspection and honey harvesting.

 Tips for Using a Bee Smoker

 The way you handle smoker will determine your effectiveness in calming your bees.
 These are helpful tips when using a smoker:

 - Know the difference between starter, kindling, and smoking fuel.
 Use the starter fuel to light up the smoker then add the kindle fuel before finally adding the smoking fuel.